Television Tax Relief

 However, your company cannot claim HTR if the programme; is an advertisement or promotional programme, is a news, current affairs or discussion programme, is a quiz or game show, panel show, variety show, or similar programme, consists of or includes an element of competition or contest, broadcasts live events, including theatrical and artistic performance, is produced for training purposes.

-To receive our NLP TVTR Factsheet and for regular updates please click 'Subscribe Now' on the right on the page, or click here.
+To receive our NLP TVTR Factsheet and for regular updates please click here.